 Part 1 — The Grand Staircase

 Leaving Highway 89 behind, I checked out Red Canyon before heading up Kanab Creek.
 By the time I got to the National Forest I was already worn out and several days behind schedule.
 Climbing up through the snow and getting to Rainbow Point in Bryce Canyon gave me a great sense of accomplishment.
 The next day I was to my first cache site and ready to tackle the rest of the hike.

 Headed down Willis Creek through the cool slot canyon and then down scenic Sheep Creek and upper Paria.
 After a run-in with a cow or two, I was down around the old Pahriah townsite and the surrounding purple/pink/blue hills.
 Soon after that I was climbing up to Yellow Rock.
 This is colorful country!

-Part 3 — The Kaiparowitz Plateau
+Part 3 — The Kaiparowits Plateau

-I was a little bit nervous heading out into the desolate Kaiparowitz Plateau.
+I was a little bit nervous heading out into the desolate Kaiparowits Plateau.
 My off-trail route gave me no solace and many times I questioned if I would find my way across before running out of water.
 Luckily I found water and a cool slot canyon along the way — absolutely zero people though.

 Part 4 — The Escalante

 Happy to be into the Escalante Basin and having refilled my supplies via my next cache site, I headed down 25-Mile Wash.
 The flies were awful and water was tough to find before I reached the lower end.
 There the water flowed and the canyon was beautiful — though somewhat of a bushwack.
 When I reached the Escalante there was actually too much water.
 After trying to fight it, I turned around and headed back up the slickrock of the Egypt Bench and back down where I would cross the Escalante once more.